Gagandeep03/android-api-fetch/README.md

 1. First download the samples by cloning this repository or downloading an archived snapshot.
 (See the options at the top of the page.)

-1. In Android Studio, use the "Import non-Android Studio project" or "Import Project" option.
+1. In Android Studio, use the "Import Android Studio project" or "Import Project" option.
 Next select one of the sample directories that you downloaded from this repository.
 If prompted for a gradle configuration accept the default settings.

 To build the sample after you have applied the changes above, you can use the build/run option in Android Studio, or build directly from the command line if you prefer.